On packing dijoins in digraphs and weighted digraphs: Introduction

-\paragraph{Weighted $(\tau,\tau+1)$-bipartite digraphs.} All of our results are made possible through an operation that reduces proving the statements above for all weighted digraphs to a special class of weighted digraphs which we define now.
+\paragraph{Weighted $(\tau,\tau+1)$-bipartite digraphs.} All of our results are made possible through a reduction to a special class of weighted digraphs which we define now.
 Given a digraph, a \emph{source} is a vertex with only outgoing arcs, and a \emph{sink} is a vertex with only incoming arcs.
-A \emph{bipartite digraph} is a digraph where every vertex is either a source or a sink; a \emph{weighted bipartite digraph} is a pair $(D,w)$ where $D$ is a bipartite digraph.
+A \emph{bipartite digraph} is a digraph where every vertex is either a source or a sink, in other words, it is obtained from a bipartite graph where all the edges are oriented from one part of a bipartition to the other part.
+A \emph{weighted bipartite digraph} is a pair $(D,w)$ where $D$ is a bipartite digraph.
+The weighted degree of a vertex $v$ is $w(\delta(v))$.

 \begin{DE} Given an integer $\tau\geq 1$, a \emph{weighted $(\tau,\tau+1)$-bipartite digraph} is a weighted bipartite digraph where every vertex has weighted degree $\tau$ or $\tau+1$, the vertices of weighted degree $\tau+1$ form a stable set, and every dicut has weight at least $\tau$.
-A weighted $(\tau,\tau+1)$-bipartite digraph is \emph{sink-regular} if every sink has weighted degree $\tau$, and is \emph{balanced} if it has an equal number of sources and sinks. \end{DE}
+A weighted $(\tau,\tau+1)$-bipartite digraph is \emph{sink-regular} if every sink has weighted degree $\tau$, and it is \emph{balanced} if it has an equal number of sources and sinks. \end{DE}

 Observe that in a weighted $(\tau,\tau+1)$-bipartite digraph, the minimum weight of a dicut is $\tau$, and every arc belongs to a minimum weight dicut as it is incident with a source or a sink of weighted degree~$\tau$.